smartcatdev/Artisan/readme.txt

 = Does this theme support any plugins? =

-Artisan includes support for Infinite Scroll in Jetpack.
+Beyrouth includes support for Infinite Scroll in Jetpack.

 == Changelog ==

-= 1.2.0
-* Added 3 sidebar options for Page & Post templates, allowing user to set the sidebar location to left or right

-= 1.1.1
-* Fix for bug in Navbar CTA

-= 1.1.0
-* updates to theme and companion plugin adding new widgets

-= 1.0.9 - May 15 2018 =
-* Bug fix for cart location option

-= 1.0.8 - May 15 2018 =
-* Minor menu style fix

-= 1.0.7 - April 30 2018 =
-* Minor menu style fix
-* Theme code review / QA changes

-= 1.0.6 - April 27 2018 =
-* Added Theme URI

-= 1.0.5 - April 27 2018 =
-* Theme code review / QA changes

-= 1.0.4 - April 26 2018 =
-* Updated docs & readme
-* Re-check NS Theme Sniffer and Theme Check plugin
-* minor tweaks to template parts

-= 1.0.3 - April 23 2018 =
-* Code cleanup

-= 1.0.2 - April 18 2018 =
-* Code cleanup

-= 1.0.1 - April 16 2018 =
+= 1.0.1 - December 20 2018 =
-* Code cleanup
+* Updated screenshot

-= 1.0.0 - April 16 2018 =
+= 1.0.0 - December 20 2018 =
 * Initial release